hunterxcobby/Interview-Games/5-rock_paper_scissors/README.md

   - We check the different conditions to decide who wins.
 This involves comparing the user's choice with the computer's choice and determining the winner based on the rules of Rock-Paper-Scissors.
   - If both choices are the same, it's a tie.
   - We explicitly handle some special cases (e.g., Rock vs. Scissors) and then use the relative size of the choices to handle the remaining cases.

-By understanding this breakdown, you should be able to remember the logic and structure more easily!
-You can also simulate the decision-making process in your head: "If the computer picks this and I pick that, who wins?"
-This way, the logic becomes intuitive rather than something you have to memorize.